-Utility rooms are noisy places when in full swing — being home to tumble dryers, washing machines and the like.
+Utility rooms are noisy places when in full swing.
 For this reason, locating them away from your relaxation and dining spaces, and not directly beneath nurseries or children’s bedrooms, makes sense.

 If you can’t avoid placing the utility room near bedrooms and living spaces, opt for noise-reducing appliances.
-If you have a cellar or basement, these make ideal spots for locating utility rooms, although near a back door, off the hallway or next to a kitchen all make sense too.
+If you have a cellar or basement, these make ideal spots for locating utility rooms.

 Darren Bray: “They’re becoming mini kitchens”